pattern-library/generator-pattern-library/README.md

 ## Can I modify a pattern imported from the NPM-based pattern library (for example, the existing promo pattern)?

-Right now, you can you copy the respective pattern files from `node_modules/pattern-library/patterns/` directory.
-For example, the promo pattern would be found `node_modules/pattern-library/patterns/molecules/components/promo`
+Right now, you can you copy the respective pattern files from the `node_modules/pattern-library/patterns/` directory.
+For example, the promo pattern is found here: `node_modules/pattern-library/patterns/molecules/components/promo`

 We will be adding this as a feature to the Yeoman generator